Which country is cheaper, the Netherlands or Belgium?

 You can check out the beach in The Netherlands.
 While the weather is a bit cold most of the year, the beaches still attract a decent crowd.
 With wide stretches of sand, plenty of hotels, and many with easy accessibility by public transit, a trip to the beach here is quite fun and easy if the weather is good.
 One of the most popular beaches is Scheveningen, right near The Hague, where you can find a boardwalk and other beach activities.
 Surfing, the Pier, a Ferris Wheel, and plenty of great restaurants make this a fun day trip.
 Zandvoort aan Zee is the closest beach to Amsterdam where you'll find a good stretch of sand with dunes in the Zuid-Kennemerland National Park.
 Bloemendaal aan Zee is another very scenic beach with natural areas as well as cafes and restaurants.
 Egmond aan Zee is a gorgeous beach near an old fishing village with a lighthouse, and is worth the trip.
 Plenty of other beaches are also easy to reach, including the Hoek of Holland near Rotterdam and the barrier islands in the north.

-If you're looking to go shopping, Belgium and The Netherlands both offer plenty of spots.
+If you're looking to go shopping, Belgium and The Netherlands both offer plenty of great spots.

 Brussels: Although it's famous for diamonds, the city also has many shopping streets where you can find designer brands, vintage shops, and other unique boutiques that are fun to explore.